smriti596/1913131_Smriti-DMW-assignment/README.md

 The primary objective of the apriori algorithm is to create the association rule between different objects.
 The association rule describes how two or more objects are related to one another.

-The Dataset.csv file is used to run the demo.
+The dataset.csv file is used to run the demo.

 Submitted-by:
 Smriti Patel